yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 // Use deployment ...
 ```

-Then the guest simply needs to check the state value, and interpret the data in the returned Buffer accordingly.
+Then the Guest simply needs to check the state value, and interpret the data in the returned Buffer accordingly.

 ## Putting it together

-Now we have all the bits and pieces required for defining a Host function, and calling it from the guest.
+Now we have all the bits and pieces required for defining a Host function, and calling it from the Guest.

-Some of the details on the Host are specific to [wazero](https://github.com/tetratelabs/wazero) such as their API for building "host modules".
+Some of the details on the Host are specific to [wazero](https://github.com/tetratelabs/wazero) such as their API for building Host-Modules.
-The basic gist of it is that wazero lets you define host functions where the first two arguments are the `context.Context` and `api.Module`,
+The basic gist of it is that [wazero](https://github.com/tetratelabs/wazero) lets you define Host functions where the first two arguments are the `context.Context` and `api.Module`,
-the following arguments are the ones the guest will use.
+the following arguments are the ones the Guest will use.

 ```go
 hostModule := runtime.